Hair Relaxer Dangers EXPOSED + Hidden Risks in Beauty Products | Dr. Oz | S11 | Ep 7 | Full Episode

 Plastic.

-Mixed with what's known as fallen hair.
+Plastic, mixed with what's known as fallen hair.

-It's the cheapest tier of human hair collected from salon floors, hairbrushes, and drains.
+It's the cheapest tier of human hair collected from salon floors, hair brushes and drains.

-And Curly Nikki joins us again.
+And Curly Nicky joins us again.

 Why is the world of hair trade so secretive?